Sheriff’s deputy faces charges after targeting teen

 WILMINGTON, N.C.
 (AP) — A sheriff’s deputy in North Carolina is facing criminal charges after authorities say he led a group of armed people to the wrong home in a search for a missing girl.

-New Hanover County District Attorney Ben David said Friday that Jordan Kita, who worked in the Pender County Sheriff’s Office, will be charged with trespassing and breaking and entering.
+New Hanover County District Attorney Ben David said Friday that Jordan Kita, who worked in the New Hanover County Sheriff’s Office, will be charged with trespassing and breaking and entering.
 News outlets report that Kita led an armed group of people May 3 to the home of Dameon Shepard, a senior at Laney High School in Wilmington.

 The all-white group tried unsuccessfully to force its way into the home of Shepard, who is black.

-Note: This story has been corrected to show that Kita worked for the New Hanover County Sheriff’s Office, not the Pender County Sheriff’s Office.